-One of the earliest in the style you will see below was painted in the Cenacola of the Monastery that used to be attached to Chiesa Santo Spirito sometime between 1343- 1355 by Andrea Orcagna, unfortunately as this refectory was used for the storage of “trams” at the end of the 19th Century the fresco has been damaged irretrievably but it is still possible to make out two early Renaissance figures at a table looking dumbfounded and clutching themselves -saying “How could you say such a thing?”
+One of the earliest in the style you will see below was painted in the Cenacola of the Monastery that used to be attached to Chiesa Santo Spirito sometime between 1343-1355 by Andrea Orcagna, Unfortunately as this refectory was used for the storage of “trams” at the end of the 19th Century the fresco has been damaged irretrievably, but it is still possible to make out two early Renaissance figures at a table looking dumbfounded and clutching themselves -saying “How could you suggest such a thing?”

-Another started around1340 is in rather better condition- was completed by Taddeo Gaddi in Santa Croce.
+Another fresco begun in or around 1340 is in rather better condition – It was completed by Taddeo Gaddi in Santa Croce.
 Originally attributed to Giotto, this painting has also been damaged – in this case by the 1966 flood.
-Tantalisingly for lovers of Dan Brown (which I am not!) it shows St John sound asleep, not just on the shoulder, but practically in the lap of Jesus – and what beautiful tapered fingers he has! – almost like someone who takes care of their hands with luxury oils.
+Tantalisingly for lovers of Dan Brown (which I am not!) it shows St John sound asleep, not just on the shoulder, but practically in the lap of Jesus – and what beautifully tapered fingers he has! – almost like someone who takes care of their hands with luxury oils?

-1445-1450 – Andrea de Castagno – in some ways I think this looks the most modern of them all – Freud would have enjoyed interpreting the disturbance going on behind the heads of Judas and Jesus!
+1445-1450 – Andrea del Castagno – in some ways, I think this looks the most modern of them all – Freud would have enjoyed interpreting the disturbance going on behind the heads of Judas and Jesus!

 As they say, you learn something every day and recently I learned from a Nun at another Florentine Church that these painted marbles have always had contemplative significance – the little red spots on the blue marble should raise profound thoughts about the pain Jesus felt on the cross as they represent the blood of Christ, and the cloud of white spots on the porphyry colour between the blue on the left panel and the brimstone above Judas represent the miracle of the mothers milk of the Virgin Mary.

 1480 – Domenico Ghirlandaio – a recently renovated masterpiece to be found in the Cenacola of Ognissanti – one of the fascinating things about visiting this version is that as part of the renovation they also removed the sinopia of the original painting which allows us to see how much it has been adapted by renovators over the years – in particular, the face of Jesus which had been considered too rough and ordinary looking in the original Ghirlandaio interpretation.

-They are left to right – James Minor, Philip, James Senior, Andrew (brother of Simon called Peter) Peter, Jesus, John (sleeping) Bartholomew, Thomas ( looking doubtful!), Matthew, Simon , Jude (aka Thaddeus to avoid confusion with Judas).
+They are left to right – James Minor, Philip, James Senior, Andrew (brother of Simon called Peter) Peter, Jesus, John (sleeping) Bartholomew, Thomas ( looking doubtful!), Matthew, Simon the Zealot, Jude (aka Thaddeus to avoid confusion with Judas).
 As they look remarkably similar to the original I have also assumed the same table positions for the first version.

 1493-1496 – the turn of Perugino whose work has been preserved in the Convent of Foligno in Florence Behind the supper he shows the next step when the Disciples sleep in the garden of Gethsemane, whilst Christ thinks about asking for a reprieve.
-Once again we have Judas on our side of the table with his money bag but he is the only one looking out at us – normally this would mean a self -portrait of the artist but I don’t see the likeness myself.
+Once again we have Judas on our side of the table with his money bag but he is the only one looking out at us – normally this would mean a self -portrait of the artist but would you want to put yourself in Judas’s place?

 self portrait of Perugino

-Question asked in the Da Vinci Code was Is John really Mary? – It seems unlikely but this is the most female version in a painting – but interestingly the most female “John” in a drawing is in the Ghirlandaio sinopia at Ognissanti painted in 1480 which has a sketch of a young female wearing a low cut top – in this John is equally likely to be a pretty young boy.
+Interestingly the most female “John” in a drawing is in the Ghirlandaio sinopia at Ognissanti painted in 1480, which has a sketch of a young female wearing a low cut top – in this John is equally likely to be a pretty young boy.

 In this painting – as in Leonardo’s painting – Judas is not separated from the group by the table – and is not even shown in yellow to differentiate him from the rest of the group – he is actually sitting on Christ’s left looking just as incredulously injured as everyone else, as Jesus offers him bread – the symbol of his body – to show that he knows what he knows.

-Another quirk of this painting is the artist increasing sense of self-worth – Andrea del Sarto and his wife Monica are portrayed on the balcony overlooking the whole scene.
+Another quirk of this painting is the artist’s increasing sense of self-worth – Andrea del Sarto and his wife, Lucrezia are portrayed on the balcony overlooking the whole scene.

-Next in my count for today is Alessandro Allori, who painted the Cenecola in Santa Maria del Carmine in 1582 – so nearly 90 years after Leonardo they were putting Judas back as part of the group – as first suggested by Leonardo – and keeping the group surprised and lively – except perhaps Peter who looks totally perplexed!
+Next in my count is by Alessandro Allori, who painted the Cenacolo in Santa Maria del Carmine in 1582 – so nearly 90 years after Leonardo they were putting Judas back as part of the group – as first suggested by Leonardo – and keeping the group surprised and lively – except perhaps Peter who looks totally perplexed?